 Republicans, not satisfied with how current differences in group turnout work to their advantage, have embarked on an effort to further reduce Democratic voting.
 They argue that the country is plagued with voter fraud and states need to pass voting identification laws to reduce this pressing problem.
 But virtually all experts agree that there is no credible evidence of rampant voter fraud.
 According to one key study, out of a billion votes cast between 2004 and 2014, there were only 31 cases of voter impersonation.
 As one expert concluded, “studies show that the kind of fraud that these laws are supposedly enacted to prevent happens less frequently than Americans being struck by lightning.”
 But this has not stopped the GOP.
 Thirty-three states have now enacted some kind of voter ID law.

 Republicans know very well that the people most likely to lack the proper IDs are disproportionately the young, the poor, and minorities – who just coincidentally tend to vote Democratic.
 One Republican state senator in Wisconsin openly acknowledged this when in 2011 she spoke in favor of passing a voter ID law to a closed-door meeting of Republican senators: “We’ve got to think about what this could mean for the neighborhoods around Milwaukee and the college campuses.”
 Seventy percent of the state’s African Americans live in Milwaukee.
 Significant numbers of people may be discouraged by these ID laws.
-Sixteen million registered voters in the U.S. do not have a government-issued photo ID.
+The Brennan Center for Justice has reported that sixteen million registered voters in the U.S. do not have a government-issued photo ID.
 And in Texas alone, 600,000 people lack the type of photo ID needed to vote in that state.

 Unfortunately, voter ID laws are not the only way to discourage voting.
 Many Republican states have also passed legislation to reduce early voting, erect new barriers to registration – both of which discourage more Democratic than Republican voters.
 Also, over six million men and women, disproportionately African Americans and Hispanics, are barred from voting because they are felons – a limitation to the right to vote non-existent in almost all other democracies.